dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/16-parse/index.md

 Parses an [Item](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.TablesItemsAttributes) for the provided `Entity`.

 Given an input of any type, validates that it respects the schema of the `Entity` and throws an error otherwise (based on the [Schema parser](../../../4-schemas/4-actions/1-parse.md) errors).
-Will fill with defaults and links, and apply final transformation (i.e. `savedAs` and primitive `transforms`).
+Fills with defaults and links, and apply final transformation (i.e. `savedAs` and primitive `transforms`).

 By default, the parsing is for `put` operation, but it can be switched to `update` or `key`.